tombh/total-viewsheds/README.md

 Example: `RUST_LOG=debug cargo run -- --input N51W002.hgt`

 A heatmap of total viewshed surface areas will be saved to `./heatmap.png`.
 The path can be changed with `--output-dir path/to/dir`.
 Note that the same image file is updated for every sector angle, so you can watch the details improve as the computatioin progresses.

+The heatmap is generally only of the central third of the input file.
+You can see an elevation heatmap of the original here: https://dwtkns.com/srtm30m, you should be able match features from its central area.

 ```
 Usage: total-viewsheds [OPTIONS] --input <Path to the DEM file>